Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 7. __Gervisse & Voltine__

     Completely revised Voltine & Gervisse quest with restored content.\
-    Voltine gets her own house in Baldur's gate city.\
+    Voltine gets her own house in Baldur's Gate city.\
     Expanded "bogeyman" plot with the two twins Laerta and Louise: More dialogue with Gervisse and Voltine to understand what is happening.

 8. __Seven Suns__

     Completely revised Scar quest in the Seven Suns with restored content.\
     More dialogue and more background plot about Jhasso and the doppelganger take over.\
-    Jhasso may be helpful in chapter 7.
+    Jhasso has some tips in chapter 7.

 9. __Krammoch Arkhstaff__

-    [Krammoch Arkhstaff](https://forgottenrealms.fandom.com/wiki/Krammoch_Arkhstaff) lives in a house near the harbor.
+    [Krammoch Arkhstaff](https://forgottenrealms.fandom.com/wiki/Krammoch_Arkhstaff) lives in a house at the harbor of Baldur's Gate.\
     With his help, you may find another way into the Iron Throne and rescue a person close to him.

 10. __Iron Throne guard__ (Requires previous component Krammoch Arkhstaff)